A CRM manages it all, from contact form sign-ups to live chats that transition a lead to a paying customer.

 Most modern CRMs have visual pipeline management tools to track how your leads and customers move along your pipeline.
 Automation is a huge part of this.

 Set some rules, and your CRM system can send the next part of your email series or let you know when it’s time to make contact.
 The whole pipeline management process should feel easy and save you time.

 Consider how many pipelines you need, too.
 Some CRMs are only designed to handle one pipeline, which may not be enough if you have more than one marketing campaign happening at once.
 HubSpot WordPress Plugin and Bitrix24 both allow simultaneous pipeline creation.

 While some CRM systems have a laser focus on the customer management part, they’re not so great at reporting how well your process works for you.
 Reports can tell you how many leads you’ve gotten in a specific period, how many of those leads have turned to sales, and how efficient your sales team is at keeping up with customer contacts.

 If you want to go a step further than basic reporting, you might opt for a CRM with custom reporting tools, like HubSpot and Bitrix24.
 Both let you build reports based on metrics your team needs to know for current and future planning.

 WordPress has so many great features and uses.
-From its dashboard, you can do everything from analyze your SEO to gauge traffic to build forms that generate leads.
 A CRM that fits seamlessly into WordPress without interfering with its many benefits can make your lead generation and customer relationship management process so much easier.